Advice on visiting the countryside

 You can also plan your own route using the Surrey Interactive Map.

-Arrows and Acorns also contains information on other countryside paths and open access areas in Surrey, including Statutory Open Access land which is mapped by Natural England.
-Information about rights of way and accessing land is available and please observe The Countryside Code.
+Different types of paths are open for use by different users.
+Take a look at our Signs in the Countryside page to find information on other countryside paths and open access areas in Surrey, including Statutory Open Access land which is mapped by Natural England.
+Information about rights of way and accessing land is available and please always observe The Countryside Code.

 Respect other people